franciscozorrilla/soil_auxo/README.md

 ## 🧪 Usage & description

 This repo contains supplementary files, sequences, and metabolic models associated with isolates and metagenomic samples from our study.
-Raw sequences have been desposited in the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) (ENA) under accession codes XXXXXXXX.
+Raw sequences have been desposited in the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) (ENA) under accession code PRJEB80563.

 Clone repo: